18F/govconnect/CONTRIBUTING.md

 ## To run locally

-You will need to have Ruby 2.2.2 install and bundler
+You will need to have Ruby 2.2.2 install and the bundler gem

 ```
 gem install bundler